Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng02/08/2024

-The United Nations Economic Commission for Latin America and the Caribbean (ECLAC) said that foreign direct investment (FDI) in the Latin American region in 2023 will reach more than 184.3 billion USD, down 9.9% compared to 2022.
+According to the United Nations Economic Commission for Latin America and the Caribbean (ECLAC), foreign direct investment (FDI) in the Latin American region in 2023 reached over $184.3 billion, a decrease of 9.9% compared to 2022.

-The decline was due to a 14% and 23% decline in FDI inflows to the region’s leading economies, Brazil and Mexico, respectively.
-However, the Central America and Caribbean region saw a notable increase in FDI inflows in 2023, with Costa Rica recording a 28% increase.
+This decline is due to a 14% and 23% drop in FDI inflows into the region's leading economies, Brazil and Mexico.
+However, the Central America and Caribbean region saw significant FDI growth in 2023, with Costa Rica recording a 28% increase.

-According to ECLAC Executive Secretary José Manuel Salazar-Xirinachs, FDI can help Latin America cope with challenges such as low growth traps, instability, monopolies, inequality, lack of social cohesion and ineffective governance.
-Mr. José Manuel recommended that countries in the region should make more efforts to sustain the effective development of FDI projects.
+According to ECLAC Executive Secretary José Manuel Salazar-Xirinachs, FDI can help Latin America address challenges such as low-growth traps, instability, monopolies, inequality, social cohesion, and poor governance.
+Mr. Salazar-Xirinachs advised countries in the region to make greater efforts to sustain the effective development of FDI projects.

 HOANG THANH